cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 in [@www-galaxy-ansible].
 Thus a role contains all tasks, variables, and handlers that are necessary to complete that role.
-Roles are depicted as the most powerful part of Ansible as they keep playbooks simple and readable [@Ansible-book-2016]. ``They provide reusable definitions that you can include whenever you need and customize with any variables that the role exposes.''
-GitHub hosts the project documents for Ansible Galaxy [@www-github-galaxy].
+Roles are depicted as the most powerful part of Ansible as they keep playbooks simple and readable [@Ansible-book-2016].

+> ``They provide reusable definitions that you can include whenever
+> you need and customize with any variables that the role exposes.''

+GitHub hosts
+the project documents for Ansible Galaxy [@www-github-galaxy].

-# Jupyter and IPython -o-
+# Jupyter and IPython :o:

 |          |                         |